jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 </thead>
 {% endhighlight %}

-Clicking delete button should delete book from MongoDB and from delete row from books list table:
+Clicking a delete button should delete a book from MongoDB and delete a row from the books list table:

 <img src="{{ site.baseurl }}/assets/2022/react-delete-book.gif" alt="Delete book from React UI" title="Delete book from React UI" />